xcomfan/xcomfan.github.io/gitref/definitions.md

 ### Definitions

+**Author** - Author in a commit is the person that originally wrote the work vs committer is the person who last applied the work.

+**Committer** -  Committer is the person in a commit history entry that applied the work vs the author who is the person that originally wrote the work.

 **Index** - Another term for the Git staging area

 **Snapshot** - TODO Need to get a good definition here.